10up/slotfill-and-filter-demos/src/slots/README.md

 ## How do they work?

 SlotFills are created using `createSlotFill`.
-This creates two components, `Slot` and `Fill` which are then used to create a new component that is exported on the `wp.plugin` global.
+This creates two components, `Slot` and `Fill` which are then used to create a new component that is exported on the `wp.plugins` global.

 **Definition of the `PluginPostStatusInfo` SlotFill**
 ```js